JoeyStanley/real/pages/bones_workshop.md

 This page contains the handouts for the workshop for the "Research Experience for Undergraduates" site program.
 I am told the students spent three weeks collecting osteological data from skeletons at the 7--5th c.
 BCE Greek colony of Himera.
 The workshop took take place June 21 and 25, 2018 in the DigiLab.

+*Note: If you attended these workshops, please consider giving me some feedback through this anonymous survey so I can know how to improve:*
+<center><a href="feedback">joeystanley.com/feedback</a></center>

 <br/>